 Prices of new homes in Canada edged up 0.4 percent over a month earlier in September of 2021, easing from a 0.7 percent rise in August.
 New house prices were up in 13 of the 27 census metropolitan areas (CMAs) surveyed, whereas five of the CMAs observed a decline in prices.
 Windsor (+1.9%) recorded the largest monthly increase, while Saskatoon (-0.9%) led the drop in prices.
 On an annual basis, new house prices jumped 11.3 percent in September, easing from a record 12.2 percent rise in August of 2021. source: Statistics Canada

 Housing Index in Canada averaged 69.49 points from 1981 until 2021, reaching an all time high of 118 points in August of 2021 and a record low of 37.70 points in May of 1983.
 This page provides - Canada New Housing Price Index - actual values, historical data, forecast, chart, statistics, economic calendar and news.
 Canada New Housing Price Index - data, historical chart, forecasts and calendar of releases - was last updated on October of 2021.

-Housing Index in Canada is expected to be 103.00 Index Points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Housing Index in Canada to stand at 103.31 in 12 months time.
-In the long-term, the Canada New Housing Price Index is projected to trend around 106.00 Index Points in 2020, according to our econometric models.
+Housing Index in Canada is expected to be 112.50 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Canada New Housing Price Index is projected to trend around 115.00 points in 2022 and 118.00 points in 2023, according to our econometric models.